 Carl and Angel Larsen have eight kids, run their own family business, and are heavily involved in their local church and community.
 That would be enough to keep most of us perpetually busy.

-But when the Larsens realized that the government was threatening their freedom to live and work consistently with their faith, they decided to add one more thing to their plate – a lawsuit.
+But the Larsens decided to add one more thing to their plate—a lawsuit.
+When Carl and Angel realized that a Minnesota law was threatening their freedom to live and work consistently with their faith, they decided to challenge the government in court.

 Let’s take a closer look at this couple and their case against the state of Minnesota.

-Who: Carl and Angel Larsen of Telescope Media Group
+Who are Carl and Angel Larsen of Telescope Media Group?

 “I want to marry a guy like that.”